 Have a work crew arriving at your house while you’re out?
 No need to cancel your plans.
 With a smart lock, you can assign temporary codes to allow contractors into your home, and even track when they come and go.

 Managing Home Renovations with a Guardian Security System

 If you have a Guardian security system, be cautious when undertaking home improvement projects in areas where you have home security devices placed — for example, monitored doors or windows.

 Here are some steps you can take to make sure your service isn’t interrupted by any home improvement projects.

-- Call 1-800-PROTECT to discuss a project that might affect your security equipment.
+- Call 1.800.PROTECT (1.800.776.8328) before beginning any project that might affect your security equipment.